Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 ) <feedforward-net>

 During training, the network adjusts the weights of connections between neurons to minimize the difference between predicted outputs and actual targets, often using techniques such as backpropagation and gradient descent.
-FNNs can learn complex patterns and relationships within data, making them suitable for various applications.
+FNNs can learn complex patterns and relationships within data.
 Various techniques, such as dropout and weight decay, can be employed to mitigate this issue and improve the generalization performance of the network.
 FNNs offer flexibility and scalability, allowing them to handle diverse datasets and tasks effectively.
 For additional information see @russellArtificialIntelligenceModern2021.